-The District provides health care coverage and sick leave benefits to the certified staff in accordance with Title 70, Article 6-104, of the Oklahoma Statutes, which provides for an annual accrual of sick leave of ten days and personal business days accrual of three days.
+The District provides sick leave benefits to the certified staff in accordance with Title 70, Article 6-104, of the Oklahoma Statutes, which provides for an annual accrual of sick leave of ten days and personal business days accrual of three days.
 Ten days are allowed to accumulate up to a total of sixty days per employee.
 None of the benefits are payable upon retirement or death.
-Vacation pay for support staff on a 12 month contract must be taken by June 30.
-If this cannot be accomplished, the employees are paid for their unused vacation hours in June.
+All vacation time must be paid by June 30 or it expires.